sailfish009/openstructure/modules/doc/install.rst

  * `SYS_ROOT` controls the general prefix for searching libraries and headers.
    By default, it is set to `/`.

+ * `COMPOUND_LIB` specifies the location of the compound library and activates the rule-based-builder.
+The compound library is based on the component dictionary released by the PDB, and it specifies atoms of a certain residue or connectivities between atoms etc. The
+   <a href="/docs/conop/compoundlib/?highlight=component"> compound library
+   itself is created</a> from the component dictionary.
+By default this is switched off.

+ * `COMPILE_TMTOOLS` will activate bindings for TMAlign and TMScore, which are then available at python level.
+By default this is switched off.

+ * `USE_NUMPY` allows OpenStructure to pass back data in NumPy format.
+By default this is switched off.

 Build Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

- * `ENABLE_UI` controls whether to build the graphical user interface module.
+ * `ENABLE_GUI` controls whether to build the graphical user interface module.
 By default it is set to true.
  * `ENABLE_IMG` controls whether to build the image processing module.
 This will enable support for density maps, and general image processing in 1, 2 an 3